MicrosoftDocs/architecture-center/docs/framework/hybrid/hybrid-overview.md

 Azure uniquely helps you meet these challenges, giving you the flexibility to innovate anywhere in your hybrid environment while operating seamlessly and securely.
 The Well-Architected Framework includes a hybrid description for each of the five pillars: cost optimization, operational excellence, performance efficiency, reliability, and security.

-The hybrid model offers three solutions that allow you to extend Azure management to any infrastructure, run Azure data services anywhere, and Modernize your datacenters in your hybrid environment.
+Adopting a hybrid model offers multiple solutions, enabling you to extend Azure management to any infrastructure, run Azure data services anywhere, and Modernize your datacenters in your hybrid environment.

 ## Extend Azure management to any infrastructure

-Use *Azure Arc management* to extend Azure management to any infrastructure in a hybrid environment.
+Use *Azure Arc enable infrastructure* to extend Azure management to any infrastructure in a hybrid environment.
 Key features of Azure Arc management are:

 - **Unified Operations** <!--CAF Overlap...
 Link off to https://review.docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/unified-operations/unified-operations?branch=pr-en-us-884 -->
    - Organize resources such as virtual machines, Kubernetes clusters and Azure services deployed across your entire IT environment.